ymollard/python-advanced-slides/slides.md

 **Note:** Iterators and generators do not have to stop: useful to generate infinite patterns.

 ---
-### The Abstract Base Class
+### The Interface / Abstract Base Class

-An **Abstract Base Class** is a class that cannot be instanciated but only subclassed.
+The **Interface** describes the structure and semantics that classes must comply with.

-All subclasses must implement compulsory methods **and respect their semantics**.
+In Python, **Abstract Base Class** is the closest concept.

 ```python
 from abc import ABC, abstractmethod   # This is the Abstract Base Class module